 Yes, it is a core area.

-There are two articles written by Nick Ryan on this subject in Student Accountant.
+There are two articles written by a member of the P5 examining team on this subject in Student Accountant.
 The articles address changes in financial reporting that have affected EVA calculations and will explain in detail what is expected of candidates as a result.

 Both models are applicable and questions on this area may allow the use of either or may ask for the use of a particular model.

 The implications of a proposed strategy are relevant for Paper P5 because of their impact on the management of performance of the organisation in question.

 So a question may ask about how the proposed mission, values or strategies feed into success factors and the drivers of performance, and then how these are reflected in the KPIs that are used.